 Looking back I can’t think of a time in my life when I was in the black.

-With us pushing to clear our debt and trying with all our might to be debt free, I’ve spent a lot of time thinking back how I’ve handle my finances and different money situations.
-It’s made me grimace at how stupid, how naive and how down right stubborn I have been in the past.
+With us pushing to clear our debt and trying with all our might to be debt free, I’ve spent a lot of time thinking back how I’ve handled my finances and different money situations.
+It’s made me grimace at how stupid, how naive and how downright stubborn I have been in the past.